NavadeepDj/Competitive-Programming/DataStructures/LinkedLists/readme.md

 ### ❗ What If We Don't Use `return`?

+A common issue in linked list manipulation, specifically the creation of an infinite single-node circular loop, can arise from the absence of a `return` statement.
+For a concrete illustration of this bug, refer to the provided [Bugged Code Implementation](https://github.com/NavadeepDj/Competitive-Programming/blob/main/DataStructures/LinkedLists/Infinite_singleNode_circular%20loop.py).
+This example demonstrates how the lack of a clear exit point can lead to uncontrolled recursion or iteration.

 Without `return`, it proceeds to execute `new_node.next = temp` even when `temp` is `None`, which works, but you can optimize by stopping early.

 ---